Michigan attorney general says she was target of "heavily armed" man accused of threatening to kill Jewish officials

 "The FBI has confirmed I was a target of the heavily armed defendant in this matter," said Nessel, who is the first openly LGBTQ+ person elected to serve in the state of Michigan.
 "It is my sincere hope that the federal authorities take this offense just as seriously as my Hate Crimes & Domestic Terrorism Unit takes plots to murder elected officials."

-Multiple state senators and representatives in Michigan are Jewish, as is Congresswoman Elissa Slotkin.
+Multiple state senators and representatives in Michigan are Jewish, as is Rep. Elissa Slotkin.
 Slotkin is running for Senate in the 2024 election.

 for more features.